6ase3rei/Eclipse/README.md

 # Eclipse
-A powerful tool with it's only purpose being to enhance and automate your mining experience.
+A powerful tool with its only purpose being to enhance and automate your mining experience.